axibase/atsd/configuration/entity_views.md

 * Each entity has entity tag `location`
 * Each entity has properties `start_time` and `status` of type `runtime_info`.

-Default Entity View configuration:
+Default entity view configuration:

 ![](./images/entity_views_1.png)

-An Entity View without table splitting is displayed as follows, with all entities placed into one table:
+An entity view without table splitting is displayed as follows, with all entities placed into one table:

 ![](./images/entity-view-split-empty.png)